aneldev/dynadux/README.md

 If you are familiar with Redux these are the benefits you gain with Dynadux.

-- Dynadux creates stores with extremely smaller effort.
-No complementary libs are required.
+- Dynadux creates stores with an extremely less effort.
+- No complementary libs are required.
-- React Containers are React components, this enriches the life circly of the containers.
+- Containers are Components in dynadux, this enriches the lifecycle of the containers.
-- You can dispatch from containers at any time (not only on Redux's map times).
+- You can dispatch from containers at any time (not only on Redux's mapping times).
 - Containers would be omitted!
-Dynadux's approach simplifies the use of the `store`!
+- Dynadux's approach simplifies the use of the `store` and containers they are not needed!
-- Create easily multiple stores, every component would have it's own store.
+- Create easily multiple stores, every component would have its own store.
-- You can wrap easily a Store and transform it to React Hook.
+- You can wrap a Store easily to a React Hook.
-- Small stores means smaller parts of the app are rendered.
+- Small stores mean that smaller parts of the app are rendered on a change.
-- Is faster because is calls the related reducer and not all of them.
+- It is faster because it uses the related reducer and not all of them.
-- It encourages you to create business logic methods and not dispatchers.
+- It encourages you to create business logic methods and not dispatch from containers.
-- Much simpler and richer API for reducers and middlewares.
+- Better API for reducers and middlewares.
-- No need for Thunk! `dispatch` is provided for all reducers and middlewares.
+- No need for Thunk! `dispatch` is provided for all the reducers and middlewares.
-- Middlewares have callbacks for before and after the disparch of the action.
+- Middlewares have callbacks before and after the dispatch of the action.
 - Dynadux implementation is super simple, it is only an `Object.assign()`.
 - No need to read tons of documentation, just this text is enough to learn it.
-- Easier tests, kust mock network requests of the actions, not the store itself.
+- Easier tests, just mock network requests of the actions, not the store itself.
 - Written in Typescript, supports types.

 # Import